Soil mechanics: Drained and undrained shear

 Moist sand along the shoreline is originally densely packed by the draining water.
 Foot pressure on the sand causes it to dilate (see: Reynolds dilatancy), drawing water from the surface into the pores.

 The presence of nearly incompressible fluids such as water in the pore spaces affects the ability for the pores to dilate or contract.

-If the pores are saturated with water, water must be sucked into the dilating pore spaces to fill the expanding pores (this phenomenon is visible at the beach when apparently dry spots form around feet that press into the wet sand).
+If the pores are saturated with water, water must be sucked into the dilating pore spaces to fill the expanding pores.
 Similarly, for contractive soil, water must be squeezed out of the pore spaces to allow contraction to take place.

 Dilation of the voids causes negative water pressures that draw fluid into the pores, and contraction of the voids causes positive pore pressures to push the water out of the pores.
 If the rate of shearing is very large compared to the rate that water can be sucked into or squeezed out of the dilating or contracting pore spaces, then the shearing is called undrained shear, if the shearing is slow enough that the water pressures are negligible, the shearing is called drained shear.
 During undrained shear, the water pressure u changes depending on volume change tendencies.
 From the effective stress equation, the change in u directly effects the effective stress by the equation: